Kiril-Mordan/reusables/release_notes/mocker_db.md

 # Release notes

+### 0.2.2

+    - option to get embedded field

+    - initial llm filter

+### 0.2.1

+    - ability to return unique hash key for each record, previously inaccesible

 ### 0.2.0

     - precise keywords match with cutoff 1 and fuzzy match with < 1 through filters